Our expert criminal lawyers for using a carriage service to menace offences can help you:

 Harass typically means to trouble or annoy by a repeated course of conduct.
 A single telephone call may also be harassment, depending on the words uttered or the time and circumstances in which the call was made – or even if words were not uttered.

 Menace means to cause a normally courageous person to feel apprehensive for their safety because of the call or calls.
 It isn’t necessary for a call to threaten actual harm for it to be menacing.
 Nor is it necessary for the communication to be made directly to the person menaced.
-As long as the caller intends the communication to be communicated to the ultimate recipient, it is enough.
+As long as the caller intends the communication to reach the ultimate recipient, it is sufficient.

-In determining whether the language used is offensive, the relevant question is whether an ordinary reasonable person would have been offended by the conduct.
-The reasonable man is to be taken as reasonably tolerant and understanding and reasonably contemporary in his reactions.
+In determining whether the language used is offensive, the relevant question is whether an ordinary, reasonable person would have been offended by the conduct.

 Pleading guilty